SajedehGharabadian/Snake-AI/readme.md

-# Snake with Machine Learning
+# Snake game with Machine Learning
 ## Discription
 The project focuses on the artificial intelligence of the Snake game, can play game automatically.
 This game is written in python